Can a Glass Table Hold a Fish Tank?

 Wood and metal are the most widely used materials for fish tank stand since they can handle a lot of weight and are not as prone to breaking as glass tops.

 The best decision would be to order a wooden or metal stand or build one.
-Not only it will be safer for the people and environment the tank is placed in, but also for the fish inside.
+Not only will it be safer for the people and environment the tank is placed in, but also for the fish inside.

 Can I put a fish tank on any table?